bridgerust/bridgerust/docs/migration_chroma.md

-# Migrating from Chroma to Kabod
+# Migrating from Chroma to Embex

-Kabod allows you to switch from Chroma's embedded or client mode to a unified interface.
-This guide helps you migrate from Chroma to Kabod.
+Embex allows you to switch from Chroma's embedded or client mode to a unified interface.
+This guide helps you migrate from Chroma to Embex.

 ## Table of Contents